Florida Panthers Grinding Out Games in Adversity-Filled October

 The Florida Panthers are grinding through an October that has thrown a season’s worth of adversity at them.
 They won’t use it as an excuse, though

-They’re missing top center Aleksander Barkov to a lower body injury, and star winger Matthew Tkachuk due to an undisclosed illness.
+They’re missing top center Aleksander Barkov due to a lower-body injury, and star winger Matthew Tkachuk due to an undisclosed illness.
 Fourth-liner Jonah Gadjovich tightened up in the first period on Thursday’s 3-2 overtime loss to the Vancouver Canucks and didn’t return, though Panthers head coach Paul Maurice didn’t sound too concerned about it after the game.
 Tkachuk should be back next week, with Barkov following a week or two later.
 But for now, they’re grinding for every win they could get.

 Hard as they tried Thursday, Florida was just barely edged out by a Canucks team that was searching for its first win of the season.

-The teams traded blows: a Teddy Blueger goal in the first period, a Jesper Boqvist answer 11 seconds later, a Quinn Hughes goal in the second period, and an Anton Lundell power play goal with a minute left in the period.
+The teams traded blows: a Teddy Blueger goal in the first period, a Jesper Boqvist answer 11 seconds later, a Quinn Hughes goal in the second period, and an Anton Lundell power-play goal with a minute left in the period.

 In overtime, it was a J.T.
 Miller wrist shot from the right faceoff circle that sent Florida home with one point, and Vancouver on a happy flight to Philadelphia.